 - After chill time, bake in a 375° F oven for 18 minutes or until thoroughly cooked.

 - Check for doneness: If you have a thermometer, stick it in the center of a meatball in the middle of the pan.
-You are looking for at least 150° F. Ground meat should be cooked to 155° F, but the meatballs will continue to cook a little outside of the oven.
+You are looking for at least 150° F. Ground meat should be cooked to 155° F, but the meatballs will continue to cook a little outside the oven.

 Notes